cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 The application uses `DATABASE_URL` to establish a database handle, `db` (representing a pool of connections) which allows the application to communicate with the database.

 The database is **credential-protected**.
-With Secretless, we will be able to use a value of `DATABASE_URL` of the form:  `postgresql://localhost:5432/[db_name]`.
+With Secretless, we will be able to use a value of `DATABASE_URL` of the form:  `postgresql://x@localhost:5432/[APPLICATION_DB_NAME]?sslmode=disable`.
 The application will not require knowledge of credentials to connect to the database.

 ## Steps for the admin user

 The following steps would be taken by an admin-level user, who has the ability to create and configure a database and to add secret values to a secret store.

-### Provision Protected Resources (optional)
+### Provision Target Services (optional)

-If you already have a PostgreSQL server running and want to use that in this tutorial, please continue to [Setup And Configure Protected Resources](#setup-and-configure-protected-resources).
+If you already have a PostgreSQL server running and want to use that in this tutorial, please continue to [Setup And Configure Target Service](#setup-and-configure-target-service).

 In this section, you will create the PostgresSQL storage backend in your Kubernetes cluster.